DNonov/blog/posts/recover-uncommitted-changes.md

 git show a65c803815a7ef4d7094507d7f290702dd9b728a
 ```

 If we try this on a repository with long history.
-Chances are we're going to get
+Chances are we're going to
-many blobs.
+get way too many blobs.
 So, we won't be able to get the one we need.
-We can create
+We can
-a short bash script to help.
+create a short bash script to help.

 ```bash